Property and Environment Research Center Blog

-Q: Save Your World advocates a unique approach to conservation—one that uses incentive-based agreements.
+Q: The Conservation Agreement Fund advocates a unique approach to conservation—one that uses incentive-based agreements.
 How do these agreements work?

 A: Conservation agreements are just that, agreements negotiated with resource owners that define a concrete conservation outcome—usually the protection of a particular habitat or species—in exchange for benefits designed to give resource owners an ongoing incentive to conserve.
 The type of benefits provided vary but can include technical assistance, support for social services, employment in resource protection, or direct cash payments.